-A primary concern of educational professionals and parents of children identified with ADHD is the effects that ADHD has on a student's social functioning.
-As humans, almost everything we do surrounds the ability of interacting and communicating with others both verbally and non-verbally.
-The importance of successful communication is extremely www.mecsj.com apparent in an educational setting.
+A primary concern of educational professionals and parents of children who are identified with ADHD is the effects that ADHD has on a student's social functioning.
+As humans, almost everything we do is about the ability of interacting and communicating with others both verbally and non-verbally.
+The importance of successful communication is extremely apparent in an educational setting.
 Students must be able to interact successfully with teachers, and especially with their peers.
-Understanding the basic social rules of society and being able to put them into practice enables us to maintain healthy relationships with our peers and deems us socially competent and socially desirable (University of Cincinnati, 2001).
+Understanding the basic social rules of society and being able to put them into practice enables us to maintain healthy relationships with our peers as well as deems us socially competent and desirable (University of Cincinnati, 2001).

 Social skills are complicated, observable behaviours that include problem-solving skills.
-They are usually developed through learning and involve giving, receiving, and interpreting messages.
+They are usually developed through learning and involving with giving, receiving, and interpreting messages.
 Social skills also involve detailed verbal (speech, words, sentences) and nonverbal (posture, eye contact, voice, facial expressions) behaviours.